 Leaving the guild and rejoining!

-If you would like the rejoin the guild after you left it we will evaluate each case seperately to decide whether we will accept you back or not.
+If you would like the rejoin the guild after you left it we will evaluate each case separately to decide whether we will accept you back or not.
 The final decision rests with the Guild Mistress / Guild Master.
 To limit guild hopping and realm transfers in search for glory we might enact certain restrictions on returning players to re-evaluate their loyalty.
 (This generally means limited raid spot avaliability, and re-trialing however the decision as said is case based and made by the Guild Mistress / Guild Master).

-This does not mean Ventrillo should be used to explain how your dog is humping your leg right now during an intensive phase on a difficult progress fight.
+This does not mean Teamspeak should be used to explain how your dog is humping your leg right now during an intensive phase on a difficult progress fight.
 Feel free to talk, just be able to recognize when its a good time to speak and when not.

 No arguments during raids!